From Qazvin to Eshkorat and Rahimabad Rudsar(Qazvin province and Mazandaran province)

 The fourth passage: From Upper Eshkor to Lower Eshkor.

 Khaki took a lot of time from us.
 The end of the program was Janat Rudbar.
 That is, a little further on in the village of Tamal Tomol, we had to go a long dirt road to the pass and then to Jannat Rudbar..
 It was about 65 km long and a large part of it was unknown in quality and throughput.
 At the beginning of the road work, we saw that Nissan blew up and came back.
 We neglected him because night was near and we did not know his way.
 The decision was made to Rahimabad and then to Ramsar and Janat Rudbar.
-From Separdeh onwards, Jazdeh is good and then it becomes asphalt and the road to Rahimabad is asphalt.
+From Sparde onwards, the road was good, then it was asphalted, and the road was asphalted until Rahimabad.
 We checked the lands of Taml a lot and could not find a pleasant place for the camp.
 It was a little lower than Taml, a few residences with a view of the beautiful valley of Eshkor Olya, but it was not a part and we left at night to enter Rahimabad a little from last night..
 Late road was crowded and of poor quality due to repairs.
 Eshkorat was a large and densely populated area with high traffic.
 There was also a small tunnel on the Rahimabad route to reach Garmabdasht.
 It is a pity that we did not cross the road during the day.
 One of the side roads went to Matlakooh, which we crossed last year during our trip from Qazvin to Amlash..

 Finally, tired and exhausted, we arrived at the silent Rudbar Paradise at 1 in the morning, when the electricity was off, and wondered where to go.!!!